A. Definitions

 The ability to construct the in-memory representation of data from persisted information derived from an earlier in-memory representation of those data.

-Configured higher-order function (CHOF)
+Configured higher-order function

-An entity created when registering an algorithm with the framework.
 The registration includes the algorithm’s input/output data product requirements, the algorithm’s resource requirements, and the higher-order function to which the algorithm serves as an operator.

-Data family
+Data cell

-Data model
+Data layer

 Data product